jusqua/roguelikey/README.md

 ## Usage

-Required installation of `SDL2` development package from your OS
+Required installation of `libSDL2` development package from your OS.

+Required Python >= 3.10.

 Install `requirements` to run this project
 ```console